 The use of research vendors to obtain publicly available information is permissible.
 However, the vendor may only obtain information in a legal and ethical manner in compliance with all laws, Company policies, and confidentiality agreements.
 A vendor may never be used to obtain information that is confidential or proprietary to other companies.
-Employees looking to collect or hire a vendor to collect competitive information must first consult with the Legal Affairs Department, except for Plexxikon employees, who must consult with the Chief Executive Officer.
+Employees looking to collect or hire a vendor to collect competitive information must first consult with the Legal Affairs Department.